| The Case for a National Individual Investment

 the first place.
 The NIIP would be much more affordable, while likely having

 much more far reaching effects on the economy and society than a UBI.
+Conclusion and Summary The primary root cause of extreme economic inequality in America and

 other capitalist countries is concentration of capital ownership.
 This